netmikey/testprocesses/README.md

 ### Test process identifiers

 Each test process definition needs to provide a test process identifier.
-Identifiers are used as unique keys for detecting wheter a test process is already running or not: whenever a provess with the same identifier is already running, the running process is stopped first before the new one is started, even if the default `StopStrategy.LEAVE_RUNNING` is used.
+Identifiers are used as unique keys for detecting wheter a test process is already running or not: whenever a process with the same identifier is already running, the running process is stopped first before the new one is started, even if the default `StopStrategy.LEAVE_RUNNING` is used.

 This enables you to have multiple mutually exclusive `TestProcessDefinition` implementations out of which *at most one* will be running at any time.